ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Focus mode

-Focus mode helps editors focus on information that is only relevant to their line of work and omit technical details that would otherwise introduce distraction.
+Focus mode helps editors focus on information that is only relevant to their line of work and omit technical details that would distract.
-It is enabled when you first log into [[= product_name =]], and influences the way information is displayed in the user interface.
+It is enabled by default, after you log in.
 If you need access to certain settings or technical details, you can [disable the focus mode](#disable-focus-mode) at any time.

 Dark Content Tree